DonnoDK/LWTML/README.md

 ------------------------------------------
 At the moment it's only tested on and made to work on OS X, but making it work on GNU/Linux is simply a matter of using the correct compile flags, which I'll get to in the near future.
 It will _probably_ never support Windows.
 I don't own any version of Windows, so I can't really develop for it without too much hassle.

-Are there any caveats or know bugs?
+Are there any caveats or known bugs?
 -----------------------------------
 Know bugs, a few yes, and there are probably a whole slew of bugs that I don't know of yet.